Hadith studies: Hadith authentication and collection

 The first collections to be accepted as authoritative among Sunnis by the tenth century CE were the Sahihayn, referring to Sahih al-Bukhari and Sahih Muslim.
 Even as the set of canonical texts grew, the Sahihayn remained the core of the canon, with Sahih al-Bukhari typically being viewed as the most pre-eminent of the two.
 The tenth century CE also saw the inclusion of another two collections to form a Four-Book canon, including the Sunan Abi Dawud and Sunan al-Nasa'i.
 This grew into a Five-Book canon in the twelfth century, when Sunan al-Tirmidhi was added.
 In the same century, the modern Six-Book canon, known as the Kutub al-Sittah, emerged.
 Depending on the list, the sixth canonical book was the Sunan ibn Majah, the Sunan of Al-Daraqutni, or the Muwatta of Malik ibn Anas.

 Reliability of hadith

 Lateness of prophetic attribution

-Also throwing doubt on the doctrine that common use of hadith of Muhammad goes back to the generations immediately following the death of the prophet is historian Robert G. Hoyland, who quotes acolytes of two of the earliest Islamic scholars:
+Also throwing doubt on the doctrine that common use of hadith of Muhammad goes back to the generations immediately following the his death is historian Robert G. Hoyland, who quotes acolytes of two of the earliest Islamic scholars: